joueur883/Easy-C-Language/README.md

 The **Easy C Programming Language Converter** online on PenguinMod **only converts the Easy C code to the C correct code**, but **don't compile it**. **You will need to use gcc to compile it manually before you can run it, or use a C code runner online.**

-📘 Start with the `Basics.md` file to dive into your first Easy C lines and understand how it all works!
+📘 Start with the `Lesson 1.md` file to dive into your first Easy C lines and understand how it all works!